tiffanymonroe/wdi-remote-gizmo/unit_1/w03d05/instructor_notes/eventListenerWordPlay.md

 ```

-4. Now we have the current text, what must we do now?
+4. Now that we have the current text, what must we do now?

 * concat the selected word with the property `sentence` on the `sentenceObject`